danielgreenberger/RaceCar/RosIntegration/README.md

 ## Introduction

-This document will provide a short overview of ROS and its basic functionality and tools, and how they are integrated into the RaceCar project.
+This document will provide a short overview of ROS and its basic functionality and tools.
+We will also describe how the ROS enviroment was integrated into the RaceCar project.

-The use of ROS in optional.
+Please note thar the use of ROS in optional, and may not be suitable for all use-cases.

 ### What is ROS
 ROS (Robot Operating System) is a set of tools and libraries which help software developers create robot applications.